Chicago Sting: Off-field antics overshadow Sting's worst ever indoor season

 Meanwhile, owner Lee Stern entered discussions with representatives of Halo Advertising Specialties that would see them initially become a minor shareholder but have a controlling interest in the franchise within two years, although this ultimately came to nothing.

+The Nickel Man (Joseph Vitell)

+In 1988, Lee Stern stated after a leading 7-2 and finishing out on the bottom of the score card with a 8–7 loss against Kansas City that he would sell the team for a nickel.
+Joseph Vitell at the time 48 years old and an attorney took him up on the offer.
+Vitell gave Stern a nickel during the half time of the next game and sent a 5-cent check to the Stings office.
+Joseph Vitell has the record for cheapest professional sports team purchase.

 Sting withdraw from MISL

 The Sting were experiencing financial challenges through the 1987–88 MISL season.
 In the spring of 1988, the owners explored the possibility of moving to Denver.

 A few weeks after the end of the 1987–88 season, in July 1988, owner Lee Stern announced that the Sting had withdrawn from the MISL, citing falling attendances, failure to find new investors and concerns that the league was on the verge of collapse.
 Occurring the same week that the USA were awarded the 1994 World Cup Finals, Stern stated "Soccer will be back.
 With the World Cup coming to this country in 1994, interest will be high.
 The Sting will be involved somehow, some way".